Contents

 Natural Light.

-Homes are becoming greener.
+Residences are becoming greener.
 Saving energy is a major cornerstone of residential LEED accreditation.
 LEED homes consume to 30% less energy than non-LEED houses.
-Skylights bring free, clean, natural light into houses, lowering the quantity of artificial light required in a house.
+Skylights bring totally free, clean, natural light into homes, lowering the amount of synthetic light needed in a house.

 Heat Gain When Needed.